 ’Sir,’ said the servant, ’your orders have been carried out and there is still room.’

-• The Gospel today continues the reflection around themes linked to the table and the invitation.
+• The Gospel today continues the reflection on themes linked to the table and the invitation.
 Jesus tells the parable of the banquet.
 Many people had been invited, but the majority did not go.
-The master of the feast was indignant because of the absence of those who had been invited and then sent his servants to call the poor, the crippled the blind and the lame.
+The master of the feast was indignant because of the absence of those who had been invited and then sent his servants to call the poor, the crippled, the blind and the lame.
 Even after that, there was still room.
 Then he ordered his servant to invite everybody until his house was full.
-This parable was a light for the communities of the time of Luke.
+This parable was a light for the communities of Luke’s time.

 • In the communities at the time of Luke there were Christians who had come from Judaism and Christians who came from the Gentiles, called pagans.
-Not withstanding the difference in race, class and gender, they profoundly lived the ideal of sharing and of communion (Ac 2, 42; 4, 32; 5, 12).
-But there were many difficulties because some norms of legal purity prevented the Jews to eat with the pagans.
+Notwithstanding the difference in race, class and gender, they profoundly lived the ideal of sharing and of communion (Acts 2:42; 4:32; 5:12).
+But there were many difficulties because some norms of legal purity prevented the Jews from eating with the pagans.
 Even after they had entered into the Christian community, some of them kept this old custom of not sitting at table with a pagan.
-This is the reason Peter had a conflict with the community in Jerusalem, because he entered into the house of Cornelius, a pagan, and for having eaten with him (Ac 11, 3).
+This is the reason Peter had a conflict with the community in Jerusalem, because he entered into the house of Cornelius, a pagan, and ate with him (Acts 11:3).
 Because of these problems in the communities, Luke kept a series of teachings of Jesus regarding the banquet.
-(Lk 14, 1-24).
+(Lk 14:1-24).
 The parable on which we are meditating is an image of what was happening in the communities.

-• Luke 14, 15: Blessed are those who will eat the bread of the Kingdom of God.
-Jesus had finished telling two parables: one on the choice of places (Lk 14, 7-11), and the other on the choice of the guests who were invited (Lk 14, 12-14).
-While listening to this parable someone who was at table with Jesus must have picked up the importance of the teaching of Jesus and must have said: “Blessed are those who eat the bread of the Kingdom of God!”
-The Jews compared the future time of the Messiah to a banquet, characterized by gratitude and communion (Is 25, 6; 55, 1-2; Sal 22, 27).
+• Luke 14:15: Blessed are those who will eat the bread of the Kingdom of God.
+Jesus had finished telling two parables: one on the choice of places (Lk 14:7-11), and the other on the choice of guests who were invited (Lk 14:12-14).
+While listening to this parable someone who was at table with Jesus must have picked up the importance of the teaching of Jesus and said, “Blessed are those who eat the bread of the Kingdom of God!”
+The Jews compared the future time of the Messiah to a banquet, characterized by gratitude and communion (Isa 25:6; 55:1-2; Ps 22:27).
 Hunger, poverty and the lack of so many things made the people hope that in the future they would obtain what they were lacking and did not have at present.
-The hope of the Messianic goods, usually experienced in banquets, was a perspective of the end of time.
+The hope of the Messianic goods, usually experienced in banquets, was a glimpse of the end of time.

-• Luke 14, 21-22: The invitation remains, it is not cancelled.
+• Luke 14:21-22: The invitation remains, it is not cancelled.
 The master of the banquet was indignant in seeing that his invitation had not been accepted.
-In the last instance, the one who is indignant is precisely Jesus because the norms of the strict observance of the law reduced the space for people to be able to live the gratuity of an invitation to the house of friends, an invitation characterized by the fraternal spirit and by sharing.
-Thus the master of the feast orders the servants to invite the poor, the blind, the crippled, the lame.
-Those who were normally excluded because they were considered unclean, are now invited to sit around the table of the banquet.
+In the last instance, the one who is indignant is precisely Jesus because the norms of the strict observance of the law reduced the space for people to be able to live the gratuity of an invitation to the house of friends, an invitation characterized by fraternal spirit and by sharing.
+Thus the master of the feast orders the servants to invite the poor, the blind, the crippled, and the lame.
+Those who were normally excluded because they were considered unclean are now invited to sit around the banquet table.

-After the destruction of Jerusalem, in the year 70, the Pharisees took over the government in the Synagogues demanding the rigid fulfilment of the norms which identified them as the Jewish people.
+After the destruction of Jerusalem, in the year 70, the Pharisees took over the government in the synagogues demanding the rigid fulfillment of the norms which identified them as the Jewish people.
 The Jews who converted to Christianity were considered a threat because they destroyed the walls which separated Israel from other people.
 The Pharisees tried to force them to abandon their faith in Jesus.
-Because they did not succeed, they drove them away from the Synagogues.
-All this brought about a slow and progressive separation between the Jews and the Christians which was a source of great suffering especially for the converted Jews (Rm 9,1-5).
+Because they did not succeed, they drove them away from the synagogues.
+All this brought about a slow and progressive separation between the Jews and the Christians which was a source of great suffering especially for the converted Jews (Rom 9:1-5).
 In the parable, Luke indicates very clearly that these converted Jews were not unfaithful to their people.
-To the contrary: they are the ones who are invited and accept the invitation.
+On the contrary, they are the ones who are invited and accept the invitation.
 They are the true continuation of Israel.
-Those who were unfaithful were those who did not accept the invitation and did not want to recognize Jesus the Messiah (Lk 22, 66; Ac 13, 27).
+Those who were unfaithful were those who did not accept the invitation and did not want to recognize Jesus the Messiah (Lk 22:66; Acts 13: 27).

 4) Personal questions

-• In general, which are the persons who are invited and which are the persons who in general are not invited to our feasts?
+• In general, who are the people who are invited and who are the people who in general are not invited to our feasts?

-• Which are the reasons which today limit the participation of persons in society and in the Church?
-And which are the reasons that some give to exclude themselves from the community?
+• What are the reasons which today limit the participation of people in society and in the Church?
+And what are the reasons that some give to exclude themselves from the community?
 Are they just reasons?